 If you don’t, you risk becoming attachment-avoidant, unable to take in the rich rewards attaching to a partner will bring to your life.
 To aid in healing and answering the question, how to build a secure relationship, try the following:

-Work on raising your self-esteem, using resources such as books and your therapist.
-A more-solid sense of self-esteem helps in forming secure attachments.
+- Work on raising your self-esteem, using resources such as books and your therapist.
+A more-solid sense of self-esteem helps in building a secure attachment with your spouse.